Comparing the Sony a6300 and a6500

 - Pop-up flash and hotshoe: Yes

-As far as the size and weight go, which is important to me, there’s really not much difference.
+As far as the size and weight go, which is essential to me, there’s really not much difference.

 The bigger shooting buffer is quite incredible.
-An increase from 44 JPEGS to 300 JPEGS and 21 RAW to 107 RAW is amazing, and a significant improvement for sports & action shooters.
+An increase from 44 JPEGS to 300 JPEGS and 21 RAW to 107 RAW is terrific, and a significant improvement for sports & action shooters.

 You can see from the photos that the custom buttons on the a6500 are more similar to the a7 cameras – there’s three of them now, arranged in the same places as my a7ii.
 The a6300 only has two, and they’re in slightly different spots.
 I really love consistency when switching between camera bodies, and I’d get more of this with the a6500.